 To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 Jo Ivey Boufford, MD, is President of The New York Academy of Medicine.
-Dr. Boufford is Professor of Public Service, Health Policy and Management at the Robert F. Wagner Graduate School of Public Service and Clinical Professor of Pediatrics at New York University School of Medicine.
+Dr. Boufford is Professor Emeritus of Public Service, Health Policy and Management at the Robert F. Wagner Graduate School of Public Service and Clinical Professor of Pediatrics at New York University School of Medicine.
+She is Co-Director of the National Program Office of the Robert Wood Johnson Foundation Health and Society Scholars Program.
 She served as Dean of the Robert F. Wagner Graduate School of Public Service at New York University from June 1997 to November 2002.
 Prior to that, she served as Principal Deputy Assistant Secretary for Health in the U.S. Department of Health and Human Services (HHS) from November 1993 to January 1997, and as Acting Assistant Secretary from January 1997 to May 1997.
 While at HHS, she served as the U.S. representative on the Executive Board of the World Health Organization (WHO) from 1994–1997.